e-oz/Memory/README.md

 Memcache is not the fastest and most secure storage, so use it only when necessary.
 [Read more](http://code.google.com/p/memcached/wiki/WhyNotMemcached)

 ###For Redis:
 [Redis](http://redis.io) server should be installed (in debian/ubuntu: "apt-get install redis-server").
+Supported version is 2.4 and below.
 Also, [phpredis](https://github.com/nicolasff/phpredis) (if installed) can be used as client library - just use `PhpRedisObject` instead of default `RedisObject`.

 ###For SHMObject and MultiAccess: